• Skip to primary navigation

 Hearty Korean Beef Soup (Gogiguk)

-This hearty soup with meat and vegetables can easily be a complete meal when served with rice.
+Make a complete meal with this hearty beef and cabbage soup with some rice.
 It was my daughter’s favorite soup when she was a toddler.
 She needed a lot of fiber in her diet and this totally did the trick + prune juice.. 😝

 Seaweed Soup (Miyeok Gook)